jthegedus/svelte-adapter-firebase/README.md

 Please read the docs carefully!

-:information_source: I recommend using a [Cloud Run](#cloud-run) service for rewrites instead of Cloud Functions.
+:information_source: I recommend using a [Cloud Run](#cloud-run) service for SSR instead of Cloud Functions.

 ## Configuration Overview